Madeline Sharafian

-Madeline Sharafian (born February 1, 1993) is an American film director, screenwriter, and storyboard artist.
-She is best known for her work at Pixar, including directing the short film Burrow (2020) and the feature film Elio (2025).
+Madeline Sharafian (born February 1, 1993) is an Armenian-American film director, screenwriter, storyboard artist, and animator.
+She is best known for her work at Pixar, including directing the short film Burrow (2020) and the feature film Elio (2025), both were nominated for the Academy Awards.

 Early life

 Sharafian was born in Alameda, California, and is of Armenian descent.
 By 2013, she was enrolled in CalArts.

 Career

 In 2013, Sharafian wrote and directed the short film Omelette.
 In 2014, she served as a storyboard artist, writer, and character designer on the Cartoon Network series We Bare Bears.
 In 2017, she storyboarded sequences for Coco and Dante's Lunch.
 In 2020, she was a story lead on the Academy-Award nominated Onward, then later wrote and directed a 2D animated Pixar short film titled Burrow, originally slated to play in theaters before the feature film Soul.
 In October 2020, it was announced that due to the COVID-19 pandemic, the short would instead premiere on Disney+.
 In 2022, she served as a storyboard artist for Turning Red.
+In 2024, she served as an associate executive producer on the Disney+ series Dream Productions.
 In June 2025, she made her feature directorial debut with Elio, alongside Domee Shi and Adrian Molina.

-Before Elio, she also served as the associate executive producer on the Disney+ series Dream Productions.
+After finishing Elio, Sharafian was confirmed to be developing another original Pixar feature film.